realitymod/Manual/en/the_basics.md

 >
 > Ammunition bag, Coalition forces ammo crate, Insurgent forces ammo crate, weapon cache & Vehicle depot.

 Be aware that with the exception of **Weapons caches** and **Vehicle depot** all other ammo sources are **limited**.
 Eventually these sources will deplete and disappear.
+It is even possible ammo sources deplete before you're completly rearmed.
 **Ammo bags**, **ammo boxes** and **supply crates** use **supply points** to determine how long they can be used.
 You can find out the remaining supply points of **supply crates** and **ammo boxes** by looking at it for a second.
 It will then appear next to the compass.
 Rearming a single weapon no matter the type will cost 100 supply points.
 Requesting a kit costs 200 supply points.
+Be aware that re-arming an ammo bag at for example an ammo box or light/heavy supply crate will cost as many points at it provides (200).
 The amount of supply points for the supply sources are:

-* **Ammo bags** : 160 (will only count for 43 supply points when used by an asset emplacement like a TOW or mortar for example)
+* **Ammo bags** : 200 (will only count for 43 supply points when used by an asset emplacement like a TOW or mortar for example)
 * **Ammo boxes** : 450
 * **Light supply crates** : 1500
 * **Heavy supply crates** : 3000

-> It is even possible ammo sources deplete before you're completly rearmed.
+>

 Another thing to take notice is that resupplying is **not instant** but takes a few seconds, depending on the ammo source as well with the ammount of ammo you need to ressuply.
 Additionally if you're not rearming, confirm that the Light/Heavy supply crates is indeed yours, rearming from **enemy supply crates** is not possible.